On paper, a fully online business model has enormous advantages. You can target a global market, operate 24/7, and have more control over the data.

-Digital customer onboarding is the process through which businesses incorporate or acquire new users online.
-It can take place on websites or in-app but, crucially, not in-branch or on-premise, since it is digital.
+Digital onboarding, also known as remote onboarding, is the process that describes the journey as companies incorporate or acquire new customers online.
+It can take place on websites or in-app but, crucially, not in-branch or on-premise, since it is a fully digital experience.

-Since staff members don’t get to interact with these users in person, it is vital to establish security procedures to ensure the users are truly who they say they are.
+Since staff members or business partners do not get to interact in person during the user-customer journey, it is vital to establish security procedures to ensure people are who they say they are.
+This may be done via identity verification, digital footprint analysis, or other forms of due diligence.

 Digital onboarding is a form of acquiring customers that fully takes place online.
 The user simply signs up through your service using their device, providing the necessary details step by step.
 Not only is the onboarding flow designed with usability in mind, but it also serves to meet know your customer (KYC) and customer due diligence (CDD) compliance standards.